Chris35Wills/Chris35Wills.github.io/_posts/2016-10-24-gridding_data.md

 ## Irregularly gridded points

 Often, your data won't be regularly spaced.
-Now you need to consider methods specically dealing with this, including the conversion of your points tp regularly gridded data, which will require averaging or some sort of function.
+Now you need to consider methods specifically dealing with this, including the conversion of your points to regularly gridded data, which will require averaging or some sort of function.
 What if multiple points fall within the area of a raster cell?

 ### R Code